 Here we are in Part 3 of how to go about choosing a hardwood floor finish system for your floors.
-In the first instalment we talked about the different types of finishes available.
-Last month we discussed the many different factors involved in choosing a finish.
+In Part 1 we talked about the different types of finishes available.
+In Part 2 we discussed the many different factors involved in choosing a finish.

 As you can see, most of the finishes have multiple high scores.
 Some though, have very low scores in certain areas.
 These are the areas you will need to carefully consider and decide for yourself if you can live with.

 We have extensive experience with all these finish systems and have figured out what systems do and don’t work the best for the majority of situations.

 We’ve listed the ones that didn’t make the cut below…